Published 2 months ago

 A bad exchange rate can cost you a lot of money so make sure you know what the rate is before converting currencies.

 Luckily for you, BigPay offers the best exchange rate in the market.
-We pass on Mastercard's exchange rate over to you with no markups.
+We pass on Mastercard's or Visa's exchange rate over to you with charges by the network.
 So when you pay for things overseas, you won't ever have to worry about whether you'll be getting the best rates.

 5. Managing ATM fees

 The golden rule when travelling is to exchange currency in the country that you’re visiting.
 Use the ATMs, avoid money changers unless they have really good rates.
 But the problem is that it cost a lot to withdraw cash.